International Student Guide

 Through OAC Insurance, we provide you with a comprehensive medical insurance package.
 Details of the package with enclosed registration form are given to you at the time of registration.

 Plan ahead for your expenses while you study and live in Malaysia.
-In addition to tuition fees, costs may at minimum include food, books and stationery, accommodation, clothing, travel, entertainment, healthcare, insurance, visa renewal, etc. A moderate student lifestyle monthly expenses average RM1,200 to RM1,800, including accommodation and excluding tuition fees.
+In addition to tuition fees, costs may at minimum include food, books and stationery, accommodation, clothing, travel, entertainment, healthcare, insurance, visa renewal, etc. Estimated living cost is RM1,600 - RM2,000 (approx. USD 400 - USD 500) per month depending on the living lifestyle of the students.

 The local currency is Ringgit Malaysia (RM).
 It is generally easy to convert currencies at the money changers and banks throughout Malaysia.
 Most organisations in Malaysia accept major credit cards; some accept travellers' cheques.
 ATMs can also be used to obtain cash via debit/cash cards from your home bank.